hablapps/blog/_posts/2024-07-02-PostPairsTrading.md

 P-values help us decide whether to reject the null hypothesis.
 If the p-value is low, it suggests that we can reject the hypothesis of no cointegration, indicating that our assets are likely cointegrated.
 The lower the p-value, the stronger the evidence for cointegration.
 Conventionally, a threshold of 0.05 is often used for the p-value to reject the null hypothesis.

 For the sake of simplicity, we will be using [PyKX](https://code.kx.com/pykx/2.4/index.html).
 This is necessary as we require importing our cointegration test function and plotting a heatmap of our results.
 Developing these functionalities directly in q would be time-consuming and prone to errors.
 Although an implementation of the cointegration test in kdb+/q would be more efficient and faster, the effort required would outweigh the benefits for this particular case where performance isn't critical.
 Therefore, we rely on PyKX to streamline the process by leveraging relevant libraries from the Python ecosystem.

 ```q
 system"l pykx.q"
 ```

 One such library is **statsmodels**, a prominent tool in Python for statistical modeling and hypothesis testing.
 It equips analysts with a robust toolkit for regression, time series, and multivariate analysis.
-Specifically, within the statsmodels package, the _statsmodels.tsa.stattools_ module features the Cointegration test.
+Specifically, within the statsmodels package, the _coint_ function from the _tsa.stattools_ module implements the Engle-Granger two-step cointegration test.

 ```q
 co:.pykx.import[`statsmodels.tsa.stattools]`:coint
 ```

 We can proceed to create a function called `cof` to call our imported function from PyKX and return the second element from the resulting list, which in this case is the p-value, [as described in the official documentation](https://www.statsmodels.org/stable/generated/statsmodels.tsa.stattools.coint.html).

 ```q
 cof:@[;1]co[<]::
 ```